michanto/cdk-orchestration/API.md

 Finds a single CfnResource, with an optional type and predicate.

 If the defaultChild is a matching CfnResource, that is returned.
-- Otherwise checks for a single CfnResource uner the scope and throws if:
+- Otherwise checks for a single matching CfnResource under the scope and throws if:
   - There aren't any.
   - There is more than one.